-He smiled, and tears filled his eyes.
+Unable to reply at first, he simply smiled as tears filled his eyes.
 “Mera, I’ve found you, and I won’t lose you ever again!”

 A beaming Aquaman held his wife and said, “Arion, I cannot thank you enough for this!
 You made me myself again — you and Garth.”

 “You can return the favor,” said Arion.
 “Aid me in finding my own lost child!
 My infant daughter was also transported through time when the spell went wrong.
 She could have ended up here, or even a few decades past, or possibly yet to come!
 The magic would have adapted her to ensure her survival, but naught else can I say.”